Where To Spot A British Royal

 THE BRAEMAR GATHERING: 1 September

 In the heart of Scotland’s Cairngorms National Park, you’ll find the Princess Royal and Duke of Fife Memorial Park in Braemar.
-Boasting a 900-year history, this event sees the Braemar Royal Highland Society gather to celebrate the monarch as its Chieftan.
-It’s regularly attended by the Queen and the royal family, who celebrate Highland culture including pipe bands, caber tossing (kilt-clad men throwing entire tree trunks as far as possible) and hill racing.
+Boasting a 900-year history, this event sees the Braemar Royal Highland Society gather to celebrate the Queen as its Chieftan.

 THE WEDDING OF PRINCESS EUGENIE AND JACK BROOKSBANK: 12 October

-Hot on the heels of her cousin Harry comes Eugenie, ninth in line to the British throne.
-The princess and fiancé Jack will also marry at St George’s Chapel next to Windsor Castle, with family in attendance.
+Hot on the heels of her cousin Harry comes Eugenie, ninth in line to the throne.
+The couple will also marry at St George’s Chapel next to Windsor Castle, with family in attendance.

 Visit www.royal.uk/future-engagements, a database of official engagements being undertaken by members of the royal family.
 It’s updated up to eight weeks in advance and you can even use the filter to find your favourite royals.